 Cash rebates also come with benefits and drawbacks.
 Some of the benefits include:

 - Can be used for down payment.
-As discussed above, cash rebates can be put toward your down payment, lowering the total amount of the auto loan.
+Cash rebates can be put toward your down payment, lowering the total amount of the auto loan.
 And if you can apply it before tax, you’ll save even more money.

 You may also face some drawbacks, including: